How To Make The Most Of Your Bathroom

 Master Bathroom Vs. Powder Room

 Deciding which bathroom to remodel first can be tricky.
 Most homeowners remodel the master bath first as it offers the most return on the investment.
-Next, homeowners typically address the powder room, which offers an opportunity to splurge with decorative pieces, such as vanities that double as artwork.
+Next, homeowners typically address the powder room, also known as a half bath or guest bath, which offers an opportunity to splurge with decorative pieces and additional bathroom storage, such as vanities that double as artwork.

-Natural stones like marble are popular to use in bathrooms, but these materials are prone to staining over time.
-The Kohler Choreograph collection and other natural stone replications or tiles are ideal for shower walls yet minimize grout and joint staining.
+Natural materials like stone marble are popular to use in bathrooms, but these materials are prone to staining over time.
+The Kohler Choreograph collection and other natural stone replications or bath tiles are ideal for shower walls yet minimize grout and joint staining.

-Heated tile floors, heated towel bars, frameless glass showers, and specialty hand-painted tiles can customize a space.
+Luxury bathroom appliances such as heated tile floors, wall mounted heated towel bars, frameless glass showers, and specialty hand-painted tiles can customize a space and make it your own.
 “We’re seeing more luxury items getting incorporated into bathrooms,” says Campbell.

 With multiple users it’s easy for bathroom countertops to be cluttered.
-Creating more efficient storage space will help keep the room functional and peaceful.
-Adding extra outlets (even inside cabinets) linen storage, small drawers, specialty dividers for cosmetics and jewelry, and medicine cabinets can easily maximize space.
+Creating more efficient bathroom organization and storage space will help keep the room functional and peaceful.
+Adding additional storage inside small bath cabinets or bathroom organizer trays on vanity countertops can easily maximize space.

 If the space doesn’t already have natural light, there are plenty of ways to create an inviting atmosphere.
+Contemporary bathroom light fixtures or other vanity lights can improve a space.
 “Adding the ability to dim the lights or get different layers of light in there helps set the tone for a dim evening shower at night and a nice bright shower when you want to wake up in the morning,” Campbell says.

 Shower Vs. Bathtub